 Reduce the watering frequency

-As from the third week after installation, and after the first mowing, it’s now time to gradually start reducing the watering frequency.
+From the third week after installation, and after the first mowing, it’s now time to gradually start reducing the watering frequency.
 You should switch to watering no more than thrice per day.

 Water the lawn on alternate days

-If the sod has already firmly taken root, it’ll likely not dry out even if it goes unwatered on some days.
-At this point, therefore, you can decide to only water your new lawn on alternate days.
+At this point, you can decide to only water your new lawn on alternate days.
 By the fourth week, the watering frequency should have gone down to twice a day, every second day.
 After a month, you can bring the frequency further down to once every three days.

 Run sprinklers in the mornings and evenings

 We recommend running your sprinklers early in the morning and late in the evenings when there’s minimal evaporation.
-Additionally, you can split up each watering session into two; running the sprinklers in two one-hour intervals; to give the water time to penetrate into heavy soils and consequently facilitate deep root growth.
+Additionally, you can split up each watering session into two; running the sprinklers in two one-hour intervals; to give the water enough time to penetrate heavy soils and consequently facilitate deep root growth.

 Also see our Oscillating Sprinkler Guide